seismology-RUB/PyLoT/docs/tuning.md

 *minsiglength*, *noisefacor*. *minpercent* | Parameters for checking signal length.
 In the time window of size *minsiglength* after the initial P pick *minpercent* of samples have to be larger than the RMS value.
 *zfac* | To recognize misattributed S picks, the RMS amplitude of vertical and horizontal traces are compared.
 The RMS amplitude of the vertical traces has to be at least *zfac* higher than the RMS amplitude on the horizontal traces for the pick to be accepted as a valid P pick.
 *jackfactor* | A P pick is removed if the jackknife pseudo value of the variance of his subgroup ist larger than the variance of all picks multiplied with the *jackfactor*.
-*mdttolerance* | Maximum allowed deviation of P onset times from the median .
+*mdttolerance* | Maximum allowed deviation of P onset times from the median.
+Value in seconds.
 *wdttolerance* | Maximum allowed deviation of S onset times from the line during the Wadati test.
+Value in seconds.

 ## Pick quality determination